Delicate connections, project on minors and digital health – Medicine-breakinglatest.news-Breaking Latest News

-To make families aware of the correct use of the internet, devices and digital platforms by children, the paediatrician associations Acp, Fimp and Sip in collaboration with Meta and the Carolina Foundation are launching the ‘Delicate Connections’ project throughout the country.
+(ANSA) – ROME, MARCH 02 – To make families aware of the correct use of the internet, digital devices and platforms by children, the paediatrician associations Acp, Fimp and Sip in collaboration with Meta and the Carolina Foundation are launching nationwide the ‘Delicate Connections’ project.
 The aim of the initiative is to promote awareness of the correct use of technology and good practices in this field thanks to the guidance of over 11,000 pediatricians present throughout the country, who will be provided with training and information opportunities – as well as educational and multimedia materials also available for families on the website www.minorionline.com – dedicated to preventing the dangers that minors may incur online.

 The launch on a national scale – explains a note – follows an initial pilot phase of the project, carried out last year by a pool of volunteer pediatricians which involved around 800 families throughout Italy.
 A poor perception of families on the risks of improper use of digital technology emerged: from the symptoms of addiction to the main dangers in terms of psychophysical health, such as sexting and grooming.